Where is BBC crime drama Shetland filmed?

 This was filmed at Banna Minn beach on the island of West Burra in the Shetland Islands, a half-hour drive from the main town at Lerwick.

-Where was the MacBay Hotel filmed?
+Where was the MacBay Hotel filmed in season 5?

 DI Jimmy Perez stumbles across the MacBay Hotel on a drive back from where the victim's remains were discovered.
 Though it has an absolutely spectacular view, the venue has clearly seen better days.